KTbiotech/KTnore/README.md

 # KTnore
-KTnore workflow: quantitative, real-time species identification from metagenomic samples using nanopore sequencing
+KTnore workflow: quantitative, real-time species identification from metagenomic samples using nanopore sequencing KTnore aims to become an easy-to-use metagenomic wrapper, fulfilling the core tasks of metagenomic analysis from start to finish: quality control reading, mapping and real-time taxnonomy classification from data nanopore sequencing.
+KTnore uses centrifuge with custom database as the core of taxonomy analysis, combined with nanopore meta information from basecaling results to help analysts fully understand the data.

+KTnore uses interactive local web through Ampps software, collecting and storing analytical information from time to time.
 #### Usage
 ```
 python3 KTnore_monitor.py -h